joeselway/42-piscine/_log/day00-log.md

 	* touch -a -m -t 202106012344.11 test5
 	* touch -a -m -t 202106012220.11 test6
 * Google how to set attributes on the symbolic link without changing the original
+* Google how to clone existing local data to a remote Git repo
+	* Failed at this and just moved files into empty clone
+*